rusthon/Rusthon/src/cpptranslator.md

 		if len(targets)==0:
 			raise RuntimeError('no delete targets')
 		r = []
-		if self.usertypes and 'weakref' in self.usertypes:  ## TODO this should be called something like `smart-pointer-reset` for t in targets:
+		if self.usertypes and 'weakref' in self.usertypes and 'reset' in self.usertypes['weakref']: for t in targets:
 				r.append('%s.%s();' %(t, self.usertypes['weakref']['reset']))
+		elif self.usertypes and 'shared' in self.usertypes and 'reset' in self.usertypes['shared']: for t in targets:
+				r.append('%s.%s();' %(t, self.usertypes['shared']['reset']))
 		elif self._shared_pointers:
 			for t in targets:
 				r.append('%s.reset();' %t)